|Full text name||KK-MPi 69 submachine gun|

 |Cyclic rate of fire, rounds/min||700|

-The KK-MPi 69 small-caliber submachine gun (its full name was Kleinkaliber-Maschinenpistole modell 69) was designed in GDR (East Germany) during late 1960s and mass-produced in 1970s and 1980s as a training weapon for NVA (East German army) recruits.
+The KK-MPi 69 small-caliber submachine gun (its full name was Kleinkaliber-Maschinenpistole modell 69) was designed in the GDR (East Germany) during the late 1960’s.
+It was mass-produced in the 1970’s and 1980’s as a training weapon for NVA (East German Army) recruits.
 Unlike most training small bore rifles, it was designed as a select-fire weapon.